Skip to main content

 Methods of assessment:

-• Listening (Music of the Western Tradition): 2-hour external examination
+• Listening Paper in Music of the Western Tradition (2-hour external examination)

-• Practical Musicianship Coursework (internally assessed and externally moderated) including a 6-10 minute performance and two contrasting original compositions, 2 minutes each)
+• Practical Musicianship Coursework internally assessed and externally moderated – a 6-10-minute solo performance and two contrasting original compositions of two minutes each

 • 91416 – Perform two programmes of music as a featured soloist [8 Credits, Internal]